Delicia Cordon Pictures: LeSean McCoy’s Girlfriend Seen Bruised, Bloodied In Pictures Alleging Domestic Abuse

 — Dianna Russini (@diannaESPN) July 10, 2018

-In the past the couple has had their fare share of drama, last year Cordon took to social media to accuse McCoy of cheating on her with an escort.
+In the past the couple has had their fair share of drama, last year Cordon took to social media to accuse McCoy of cheating on her with an escort.

 #deliciacordon catches boyfriend #leseanmccoy of the buffalo bills cheating with an escort pic.twitter.com/wc00ET3zlh